pubnub/iot-push-demo/README.md

-# [Demo] Simulated IoT panel desktop UI to send GCM push notifications to Android devices
+# Simulated IoT panel desktop UI to send ush notifications to Android devices (via GCM) and iOS devices (via APNS)

-A showcase demo and a quick tutorial of [PhoneGap][pg] and [PubNub][pubnub] data stream network JavaScript API, using a simulated IoT web user-interface to give you some use case ideas.
+A showcase demo and a quick tutorial of [PhoneGap][pg] and [PubNub][pubnub] data stream network JavaScript API, using a simulated Smart room heater (à la Nest) web user-interface to give you some use case ideas.

 ![photo](https://raw.githubusercontent.com/pubnub/iot-push-demo/gh-pages/push-demo-photo.jpg)

 ## How to try the demo

+This demo is only available for Android devices, due to the lack of openness of iOS app development.

+There are two parts of demo- an Android app, and a web app.
-You need to pair an Android device with this [desktop app][desktop] to be able to receive push notifications.
+First you access to the Android app to obtain your Registration ID, then you pair the device with the [desktop app][desktop] to be able to receive push notifications.

 #### Android Instruction